Ramavarmapuram: Institutions in Ramavarmapuram

 Ramavarmapuram has an unusual concentration of well-known establishments all connected to Kerala Police.
 These include one of the largest police training centres in India, south India's only police dog training centre and the headquarters of the Kerala Armed Police I Battalion.
 This has its origins in the separation of the then Cochin State Police into two divisions in the early 1930s and the stationing of the headquarters of one of the divisions in the present-day Ramavarmapuram.
-There are also several unique educational institutions in the area.
-The second oldest engineering college in Kerala, a unique dairy training centre and a separate training centre for Hindi teachers are all located here.

-Social support to depraved and destitute persons - women, poor old aged people, orphans - is provided through several governmental and privately run welfare homes.
-Ramavarmapuram has a host of such institutions.
-The most notable among them is Christ Villa Poor Home for the Elderly which is Kerala's first residential counseling and rehabilitation centre.

-An award-winning blood bank complex, a Doordarshan studio and a historic central prison are some of the other notable institutions in Ramavarmapuram.

 Institutions connected to Kerala Police

 Headquarters of Kerala Armed Police I Battalion

 The battalion was established by a Government order in 1972.
 A striking feature of this campus of Kerala Armed Police is the particular shape of its barracks: Three-storied Z- and L-shaped barracks all constructed by Rao Bahadur T S Narayana Iyyer, Dewan of Cochin in 1930s.
 The camp site is located in a 26 acre campus.
 Retrieved 8 January 2009 This was the first such battalion to be formed in Kerala.
 Presently there are five such battalions.

 The armed police battalions serve as reserve force to be deployed whenever and wherever the district police fall short of manpower in the maintenance of law and order.
 When so deployed, they function under the control of the district police officers and are returned to their camps as soon as the requirement is over.
 Unlike district police, they are not permitted to undertake crime investigation work.
 The battalions are maintained on the pattern of infantry battalions.